Higher Education for Sisters in Africa (HESA)

 To educate a sister is to educate a community

-Higher Education for Sisters in Africa (HESA) provides opportunities for Catholic women religious African countries to access to undergraduate and master’s level education.
+Higher Education for Sisters in Africa (HESA) provides opportunities for Catholic women religious in African countries to access undergraduate and master’s level education.
 We ensure that women religious receive credentials to enhance service to their communities.
 HESA is delivered through partnerships with higher education institutions in Africa and online in the USA.

 HESA is the next step for many of our SLDI participants

 ASEC aims to create an education pipeline for Catholic sisters in Africa, whereby sisters can complete one ASEC program and potentially enter into another program that builds upon the skills and education they already received.
 ASEC’s SLDI and Scholarship Program participants are well equipped to succeed in the HESA program.
 In fact, over 25% of HESA students are alumnae of ASEC’s other programs.